jonelo/jacksum/docs/USE_CASES.md

 - **Timestamps only go so far.** Someone with write access can restore a timestamp as easily as they can change it; what they cannot do is restore the content hash.
 The metadata is a convenience, the hash is the evidence.
+- **Know what this does not cover.** `--style full` records content, timestamp, size and name — and nothing else.
+Permissions, owner, group, ACLs and extended attributes are outside it, so `chmod 777 /etc/shadow` or a `chown` on a binary passes the check as `OK`, although either is a first-rate indicator of a compromise.
+On Linux that is the line between Jacksum and a dedicated host IDS: AIDE and Tripwire were built to watch those attributes and to keep their database signed.
+Jacksum's strength here is that it is one portable JAR with no database and no installation, which makes it excellent for an ad-hoc check, a locked-down box, or a second opinion — and a good companion to AIDE rather than a replacement.
+If you want the attributes as well, capture them separately (`stat`, `getfacl`) into a list of their own and compare that the same way.

 If you want change detection *without* hashing — much faster on large trees, much weaker as evidence — `--style without-hashes` gives you the same workflow on timestamps and sizes alone.
 See